- Search The Registry

 On September 27, 1995, the demolition of Cabrini Green began.

 Chicago has had several tarnished public housing projects.
 They include the Robert Taylor Homes and Stateway Gardens on the South Side, Rockwell Gardens, and the Henry Horner Homes.
-Cabrini–Green's name and its problems were the most publicized, especially beyond Chicago.
-Cabrini–Green often gained press coverage for its chaotic New Year's Eve celebrations when gang members fired guns into the air, causing police to block off nearby streets every year.
+Cabrini–Green's name and problems were the most publicized, especially beyond Chicago.
+Cabrini–Green often gained press coverage for its chaotic New Year's Eve celebrations when gang members fired guns into the air, causing police to block off nearby streets yearly.
 Several infamous incidents contributed to Cabrini–Green's reputation.

 Cabrini–Green was home to 15,000 people at its peak, mostly living in mid-and high-rise apartment buildings.
 Crime and neglect created hostile living conditions for many residents, and "Cabrini–Green" became a metonym for problems associated with public housing in the United States.
 In 1995, CHA began tearing down dilapidated mid-and high-rise buildings.
 One hundred and fifty of the dilapidated Frances Cabrini Rowhomes (south of Oak Street, north of Chicago Avenue, west of Hudson Avenue, and east of Cambridge Street) have been renovated and remain inhabited.

 As of May 3, 2011, all the high-rise buildings were demolished.
-Today, only the original, two-story rowhouses remain.
+Today, only the original two-story rowhouses remain.